 - 1. If the depth area is bounded by two or more depth contours: - DRVAL1 should take the value of the data set depth contour immediately shallower than the value of DRVAL2. - DRVAL2 should take the value of the deepest depth contour bounding the area. - 2.
 If the deepest depth is shown by a depth contour, and the shallowest depth is shown by a sounding (a shoal): - DRVAL1 should take the value of the data set depth contour immediately shallower than the value of the sounding or -H. - DRVAL2 should take the value of the depth contour. - 3.
-If the deepest depth is shown by a sounding and the shallowest depth is shown by a depth contour (a deep): - DRVAL1 should take the value of the depth contour. - DRVAL2 should take the value of the data set depth contour immediately deeper than or equal to the value of the sounding. - 4.
-If the shallowest depth is defined by the coastline: - DRVAL1 should take the value of -H. - DRVAL2 should take the value of the shallowest data set depth contour bounding the area. - 5.
+If the deepest depth is shown by a sounding and the shallowest depth is shown by a depth contour (a deep): - DRVAL1 should take the value of the depth contour. - DRVAL2 should take the value of the data set depth contour immediately deeper than or equal to the value of the sounding.

+- 4. If the shallowest depth is defined by the coastline: - DRVAL1 should take the value of -H. - DRVAL2 should take the value of the shallowest data set depth contour bounding the area. - 5.
 If the depth area is bounded by only one depth contour, contains no soundings, and is a shoal: - DRVAL1 should take the value of the data set depth contour immediately shallower than the value of the depth contour, or -H. - DRVAL2 should take the value of the depth contour. - 6.
 If the depth area is bounded by only one depth contour, contains no soundings, and is a deep: - DRVAL1 should take the value of the depth contour. - DRVAL2 should take the value of the data set depth contour immediately deeper than the value of the depth contour. - 7.
-If two or more depth contours are merged (a cliff), a DEPARE object of type line may be created at the same position: - DRVAL1 should take the value of the DRVAL2 of the shallowest DEPARE area object sharing the cliff as its boundary. - DRVAL2 should take the value of the deepest of the merged depth contours. - 8.
-If one or more depth contours are merged with the coastline, a DEPARE object of type line may be created at the same position: - DRVAL1 should take the value of -H. - DRVAL2 should take the value of the DRVAL1 of the DEPARE area object for which the section of coastline forms the boundary. - 9.
-If the depth area is bounded by an incomplete depth contour on one side (such as in incompletely surveyed area), and a complete depth contour on the other: - If encoded, DRVAL1 should take the value of the shallowest depth contour. - If encoded, DRVAL2 should take the value of the deepest depth contour. - Note: The encoding of this DEPARE object as a separate area is optional see also Figure 5. - 10.
-If the depth area is bounded by complete depth contours, but contains an incomplete (floating) depth contour: - DRVAL1 should take the value of the shallowest depth contour. - S-57 Appendix B.1 Annex A January 2012

-• DRVAL2 should take the value of the deepest depth contour.
+If the depth area is bounded by an incomplete depth contour on one side (such as in incompletely surveyed area), and a complete depth contour on the other: - This area is optional.
+See clause 4.5.2 and Figure 5. - 8.
+If the depth area is bounded by complete depth contours, but contains an incomplete (floating) depth contour: - DRVAL1 should take the value of the shallowest depth contour. - DRVAL2 should take the value of the deepest depth contour.